Managing small-acreage horse farms in Central and Eastern Oregon

 Some options for gutters

 Economical: Installing gutters and downspouts is an easy do-it-yourself project.
 Home improvement retailers carry a variety of suitable materials.
-Snow guards reduce the potential of snow and ice damage to gutters.
+Snow guards reduce the potential for snow and ice damage to gutters.

 Top-of-the-line: Numerous businesses specialize in installing aluminum continuous (seamless) gutters.
 Some businesses also have specialized gutter systems designed for areas that receive large amounts of snow.